Education

 Overview

-The overall goal of the I-CREWS Education and Workforce Development plan is to develop individual, community, and institutional capacity for more resilient and equitable futures with respect to education and E-W systems.
+The overall goal of the I-CREWS Education and Workforce Development plan is to develop individual, community, and institutional capacity for more resilient and planned futures with respect to education and E-W systems.
 I-CREWS builds capacity and implements programs at levels spanning K-12, through graduate education, to faculty.
-Activities will build the necessary skills for leadership and democratic participation in equitable E-W systems through internships, coursework, and teacher professional development.
+Activities will build the necessary skills for leadership and democratic participation in E-W systems through internships, coursework, and teacher professional development.

 In continuation of previous education efforts within the GEM3 program, I-CREWS is continuing to use a Vertically Integrated Projects (VIP) strategy.
 The VIP is an intentional curricular infrastructure that establishes an on ramp for students and provides a range of training, mentoring and professional development support to both students and faculty.
 The VIP is implemented statewide and the goal is to provide the scaffolding to support transdisciplinary science and grow the next generation of conservation science leaders and workers.